Lyft pulls electric bikes in three U.S. cities after complaints about braking

-NEW YORK (Reuters) - Lyft Inc is recalling several thousand electric bikes in its bike-share program in New York, Washington and San Francisco because of a braking problem, the ride-hailing company said on Sunday.
+NEW YORK (Reuters) - Lyft Inc is removing several thousand electric bikes from service in its bike-share program in New York, Washington and San Francisco because of a braking problem, the ride-hailing company said on Sunday.

 “We recently received a small number of reports from riders who experienced stronger than expected braking force on the front wheel,” Lyft said in a blog post emailed to customers on Sunday.